A major function of the optical components of the eye is to achieve a focused image on the retina through careful refraction of incoming light.

 Refractive Power of the Eye

-While the refractive power of the cornea is fixed, the lens can increase its refractive power to focus nearby objects and decrease its refractive power for focussing on more distant objects.
+While the refractive power of the cornea is fixed, the lens can increase its refractive power to focus on nearby objects and decrease its refractive power for focussing on more distant objects.

 Accommodation refers to dynamic changes in the refractive power of the lens, which is achieved by modifying the shape of the lens.
 The shape of the lens is controlled by two opposing forces: